allenmodupeola/SQL/README.md

 ## Welcome to my SQL portfolio!
 This code repository contains examples of SQL I've written.
 Feel free to take a look and reach out if you have any questions: ogunmodupe@yahoo.com

---Create a clothing store database

-CREATE TABLE Clothing (id INTEGER PRIMARY KEY, name TEXT, price INTEGER, colour TEXT, quantity INTEGER);

-INSERT INTO Clothing VALUES (1, "Blouse", 20, "Green", 4);
-INSERT INTO Clothing VALUES (2, "Jeans", 27, "Blue", 5);
-INSERT INTO Clothing VALUES (3, "leggings", 15, "Black", 6);
-INSERT INTO Clothing VALUES (4, "Gowns", 35, "Yellow", 8);
-INSERT INTO Clothing VALUES (5, "Skirts", 25, "Purple", 7);

---display the clothing database.
-SELECT * FROM Clothing;

---display price from £15 and above.
-SELECT * FROM Clothing WHERE price >= 15 ORDER BY price;

---dispaly the total sum (quantity) of all the clothing sold.
-SELECT SUM(quantity) FROM Clothing;